Christina Haack Marries Josh Hall in Private Ceremony After One Year of Dating - E! Online

-Christina Haack is officially off the market—the HGTV star has privately married her boyfriend of one year, Josh Hall.
+Christina Haack is officially off the market.
+A source confirms to E!
+News that the HGTV star has privately married her boyfriend of one year, Josh Hall.

 This relationship update comes just over a year after the duo first started spending time together in March 2021.
 A few months later, in July 2021, they were photographed in public together for the first time while catching a flight from Los Angeles to Mexico to celebrate Christina's birthday.
 At the time, a source told E!
 News, "They've been dating for the last few months."
 A few days later, Christina and Josh went Instagram official.